TarynEwens/nextJS-portfolio/posts/not-for-profit-groups-inspiring-australian-girls.md

 ---
-title: "Not for profit groups inspiring Australian girls in STEM"
+title: Not for profit groups inspiring Australian girls in STEM
-date: "2020-01-08"
+date: 2020-01-07T13:00:00.000Z
 ---

 Recently I was interested in finding out what exists around Australia to teach, inspire, or mentor young girls to see the possibilities of STEM subjects and careers.